-Cannon Beach finds no-bunny has responsibility for all their unwanted rabbits
+Cannon Beach: No one has responsibility for pesky bunnies

 - US, Russian astronauts land safely after rocket failure VIEW

+And because they aren’t livestock, neither does the Oregon Department of Agriculture.

+The city can’t relocate them anywhere because the original rabbits were illegally released in the first place and the state’s local animal shelters and a rabbit rescue organization are already overrun with rabbits.

-And the City Council doesn’t want to trap or kill the rabbits because they are popular with tourists.
+The City Council doesn’t want to trap or kill the rabbits because they are popular with tourists.

+“I would love to see how the (Chamber of Commerce) would deal with the image of Cannon Beach: Bunny killing capital of the world,” City Councilor Mike Benefield said.

+City councilors did discuss some local measures, like encouraging homeowners to do their own trapping and requiring residents to keep bunnies in hatches like they do chickens if they want to keep them around.

 Information from: The Daily Astorian, http://www.dailyastorian.com